- Affordable price. This is a good option for those on a low budget.

 A quiet kick pad and kick pedal (similar in design to the Alesis Stealth kick pad or the Roland KD-7).
 I really like the design of these type of pads for single bass drum pedals.

 Drum module: The module contains all the essential elements of an entry-level electronic drum set.
 We’ll go into more details about that in the next section.

 Drum rack: This kit uses a three-post rack, which is compact, while still effectively fitting all the components in their correct places.
 It is easy to put together and it’s quite stable.

 The drum module contains the essential elements and it’s very easy to quickly figure out.
 You can use the + and – buttons to switch between 15 different kits, which range between acoustic sound drums, classic electronic drums, and other percussion sounds.

-The module contains a single audio output for headphones or an external amp.
+The module contains a single audio output for drum headphones or an external drum amplifier.

 The module also includes a metronome so you can learn to play in time.

 MIDI connectivity over USB.
 You can trigger and record external sounds to software on your computer by MIDI (e.g. using a drum VST such as EZDrummer).